-To start your saw, place it on the ground, make sure you have a firm foothold and the saw chain is clear of all obstacles and the ground.
-Keep other people well clear of the general work area of the saw.
+To start, place the chain saw on the ground, make sure you have a firm foothold and the saw chain is clear of all obstacles and the ground.
+Bystanders must be at a safe distance from the cutting attachment.

 Starting procedure